GraceGardner/GraceGardner/README.md

 ### Hi there!
 Thanks for visiting!👋

 Nice to meet you!
-I'm Grace Gardner, a former graphic designer and current Frontend Software Engineer!
+I'm Grace Gardner, a former graphic designer and current Frontend Software Engineer and Turing School of Software and Design Graduate!

 - 👻 I’m currently working on my portfolio website... updates and goofy animations coming soon!
 - 💻 I’m currently learning Ruby, Redux, PWA, TypeScript, Next.js and how to grow watermelons.